- Department of Biological Sciences

 - We now use a common rubric to evaluate faculty members and the chair to determine tenure and promotion and merit.

-- Our director of graduate studies (DGS) has written in their duties to engage Historically Black College/Universities and Minority-Serving Institutions to recruit graduate students.
+- Our director of graduate studies (DGS) has written in their duties to engage Historically Black College/Universities (HBCU) and minority-serving Institutions to recruit graduate students.

 - The DGS is evaluated annually with a rubric.

 - Each faculty search committee now must include a graduate student.

 - Each faculty search committee must now have a discussion on procedures/principles with respect to DEI.